lightward/mechanic-tasks/docs/auto-delete-customer-metafields-older-than-x-days/README.md

 Tags: Customers, Delete, Metafields

 Use this task to auto-delete customer metafields that are older than the configured minimum age in days.
-Enter one or more metafields using *namespace.key* format (e.g. "custom.recent_purchase" ), and on the daily task run it will find and delete any matching customer metafield which was **created at** prior to the cutoff date.
+Useful for removing transient metafields a certain number of days after they have been created.

 * View in the task library: [tasks.mechanic.dev/auto-delete-customer-metafields-older-than-x-days](https://tasks.mechanic.dev/auto-delete-customer-metafields-older-than-x-days)
 * Task JSON, for direct import: [task.json](../../tasks/auto-delete-customer-metafields-older-than-x-days.json)